Nearly Full-Sky Low-Multipole Cosmic Microwave Background Temperature Anisotropy: II. Angular Power Spectra and Likelihood: Data Analysis

 The power spectrum and uncertainties of this paper are shown in Figure \ref{fig:cross_spectra_mean_errors}.
 The inner error bar is the quadruture sum of the foreground cleaning uncertainties shown in Figure~\ref{fig:cross_spectra} and the bias uncertainty associated with the blue points in Figure~\ref{fig:chance_corr_bias}.
 The outer error bar is the cosmic variance uncertainty that contains 68\% of the posterior inverse-gamma distribution (the probability of the underlying $C_{\ell}$ conditioned on the effectively full-sky measured power) at each multipole.
 Cosmic variance dominates at these low multipoles.

 The familiar low quadrupole and $\ell\sim 22$ dip are clearly seen, as previously reported by both WMAP and Planck.
-Relative to the best-fit Planck 2018 \lcdm\ power spectrum (driven by high-$\ell$ measurements), we find from this new work that the quadrupole value is 2.2$\sigma$ low, and that the $\ell<30$ angular power spectrum presented here is lower by a factor of 0.92, based on the likelihood described in the next section.
+Relative to the best-fit Planck 2018 \lcdm\ power spectrum (driven by high-$\ell$ measurements), we find from this new work that the quadrupole value is 2.2$\sigma$ low, and that the $\ell<30$ angular power spectrum presented here is lower by a factor of 0.92 determined using

+based on the likelihood described in the next section.
 Of our \lcdm\ simulations generated using the Planck best-fit model, only 3.5\% had lower factors.

 We compare the low-$\ell$ TT spectrum shown at the bottom of Figure~\ref{fig:cross_spectra} to those released by WMAP{\footnote{wmap\_tt\_spectrum\_9yr\_v5.txt}} and Planck{\footnote{COM\_PowerSpect\_CMB-TT-full\_R3.01.txt}}.
 Since these previous results were obtained using larger sky masks, it is interesting to see what similarities and differences exist between these and our nearly full-sky determination.